anurag97/Smart-Notes---HTR-Converter/README.md

 ## Smart Notes ##
-Handwritten Notes converter from image of handwritten text to text file is built using Neural network and Computer vision for image segmentation
+Handwritten Notes converter from image of handwritten text to text file built using Neural network and Computer vision for image segmentation
 <br>
 <br>Project is mainly divided in  parts:
 <br>